How to Make Chicken Stock

 PIN How to Make Chicken Stock to try it later!

-I’m not a purist, and I often use a little bit of chicken soup base to add more flavor to the stock.
-My favorite is Better than Bouillon Roasted Chicken Base (affiliate link) or the one in the photo, made by the same company.
-Do NOT use bouillon cubes, they are way too salty.
-(Edit: Shirley from Gluten Free Easily tells me that Better than Bouillon no longer guarantees their products are gluten-free, so that brand won’t work for people who have to avoid gluten.)
+I’m not a stock-making purist, and I often use a little bit of chicken soup base to add more flavor to the stock.
+Don’t use too much though or it will make your chicken stock salty, and DO NOT use bouillon cubes, they are usually way too salty.
+My favorite brand by far is Better than Bouillon Roasted Chicken Base (affiliate link); something that’s always in my fridge.
+(Edit: Shirley from Gluten Free Easily tells me that Better than Bouillon no longer guarantees their products are gluten-free, so that brand may not work for people who have to avoid gluten.)

 How to Make Chicken Stock:

-- If you’re going to make stock often, you might want to invest in a tool like this which is called a stock skimmer (affiliate link).
-It’s used for skimming off the foam from stock while it’s cooking.
-I also use it to scoop out the cooked vegetables when I’m discarding them.
+- If you’re going to make stock often, you might want to invest in a stock skimmer (affiliate link) for skimming off the foam from stock while it’s cooking.
+I also use it to scoop out cooked vegetables when I’m discarding them.

 - Put the chicken scraps, chicken base (if using), onions, celery, and carrots in a huge stock pot with water.

-- Let it cook all day at a very low simmer, adding water whenever it gets low.
+- Let it cook all day at a very low simmer, adding water as needed.

-- After the stock has cooked all day (or at least for about 6 hours), I let it reduce it by about 1/3 before I scoop out the vegetables and discard them.
+- After the stock has cooked least for at least 6 hours), I simmer without adding water to reduce it by about 1/3.

-- When you’re through cooking it, remove the meat and veggies and strain the stock somehow.
+- Then remove the meat and veggies and strain the stock.

 - You can also remove the fat by cooling the stock and then scraping off the fat from the top.